How to ask on social media

 Alternatively, why not post a photo of yourself in your NSPCC running vest, or doing your training workout?

 Get our Facebook frame

 Show your support for #TeamNSPCC by including our Facebook frame on your profile picture, and remind everyone that you're doing something amazing.
 Just follow these simple instructions to update your photo:

 - Go to www.facebook.com/profilepicframes

 You can also use our Giphy stickers on your Instagram posts - just select the GIFS feature on your stories, and search for NSPCC or Team NSPCC.

 Not sure what to write in your post?
 Use one of our pre-written posts from the list below and copy and paste into your social media post:

-- Sadly, home isn't a safe place for every child.
-With schools closed, many vulnerable children are at risk.
-But the NSPCC is still here for children.
-I'm running the [EVENT NAME] – please sponsor me.
+Sadly, home isn’t a safe place for every child.
+While summer holidays and eased restrictions mean children have more opportunities to see friends again, many vulnerable children are still at risk.
+But the NSPCC is here children.
+I'm running the [Event Name] – please sponsor me.